keatinl1/PID-Drone/README.md

 Figure 2
 </p>

-Using the equations and taking K_u as 2.2 and Pu as 2.2 seconds.
+Using the equations and taking K_u as 2.2 and P_u as 2.2 seconds.
 An estimate could be made at the gains.

 This estimate was then refined and yielded the response in Figure 3 from the system.